mrockingham/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express is a lightweight  unopinionated framework that sits on top of node.js Express can use Middleware

 - [ ] Describe Middleware?

+Middleware is an array of functions that get executed in the order they are introduced into the server code

 - [ ] Describe a Resource?

+Resources is the data sitting on the server.
+The front end is able to manaage the end points

 - [ ] What can the API return to help clients know if a request was successful?
+The Api can reture status codes like 500 and messages
 - [ ] How can we partition our application into sub-applications?

+you can put componets in their own folder like if you have multiple routes the can go in seprater folders or condenced into folders.
+You can also have seprate middleware folders

 ## Minimum Viable Product